HOW DO YOU KNOW IF YOU HAVE TOO MANY CREDIT CARDS?

 I made another discovery.
 It may seem a bit confusing.
 In fact, I am kind of surprised that I am even able to do this.
 I am calling it credit card monthly rotation.
 It is based upon a combination of the nature of credit cards themselves and good credit card hygiene.

 Each credit card has a closing date and a payment due date.
-Since I have several credit cards and they have different closing and payment dates, I can use them and not have to pay them at the same time.
-If I make my purchased and schedule my payments using my monthly rotation system, I have a revolving credit situation.
+Since I have several cash reward credit cards and they have different closing and payment dates, I can stagger them and not have to pay them at the same time.
+If I make my purchases and schedule my payments using my monthly rotation system, I have a revolving credit situation.
 In other words, if my budget in a particular month needs to be exceeded, I can use a card that has a closing date that will allow payment the following month.
 I just have to make sure the funds will be available then.
 I also have to have a very good bookkeeping system to keep track of every detail of every card.

 Based upon my understanding and goals to achieve Credit Card Mastery, I believe that I am on my way but I have not achieved mastery yet.
 When will I achieve it?
 There are several requirements that I have established for myself: